Name

 Exploring Cultural Responsiveness is a book and an e-book published in 2020 by ASHA Press.

 The idea for this book originated with ASHA's Multicultural Issues Board (MIB).
 The MIB comprises 12 ASHA members, one National Student Speech Language Hearing Association representative, a Board of Directors liaison, and an ASHA staff ex-officio.
-The Board's aim was to create an accessible resource to assist audiologists, speech-language pathologists, and communication sciences and disorders (CSD) professionals to broaden their cultural competence skills and improve service delivery to clients/patients/students.
+The Board's aim was to create an accessible resource to assist audiologists, speech-language pathologists, and communication sciences and disorders (CSD) professionals in considering the whole individual and any factors in their background that may pertain to maximizing service delivery outcomes.

 The resource contains more than 30 guided scenarios inspired by the real-life experiences of the MIB members.
-The scenarios explore how cultural factors such as race, gender identity, disability, religion, age, and sexual orientation can affect the provision of appropriate services.
-The reader is encouraged to engage with their own emotional responses and to consider the impact of any implicit or explicit cultural bias.
+The scenarios explore how factors such as race, gender identity, disability, religion, age, and sexual orientation can affect the provision of appropriate, individualized services.
+The reader is encouraged to engage with their own emotional responses and to consider the impact of any implicit or explicit bias towards certain groups.
 Each scenario is accompanied by

 • a series of critical thinking questions designed to help the reader think through the case,